The Dark Pictures Anthology: Man of Medan full review

 Still, there’s a comfortable charm to these games, and throwing another player into the mix adds a welcome wrinkle.
 Playing in the 2-player online co-op, the game puts each of you in charge of different characters at different times.
 At points you might be in control of each side of the same conversation, at others you might get to separately roam a shared environment, while at yet others you might play through entirely different scenes going on simultaneously.

 It’s an unusual asymmetry to a multiplayer experience, as you’ll each go through utterly different encounters that nonetheless impact each other’s game and the shared story.
 The result is a frantic back-and-forth as you try to find out what the other player did to cause whatever new catastrophe has popped up, or what they saw that you missed.

 Sharing an interactive story inevitably brings with it complications though.
 For one thing, the web of different interactions mean that it’s impossible to divide the playable characters down the middle and assign some to one player and some to the other, so you’ll often take control of someone that your partner was playing as earlier - and you’ll have to live with the decisions they made, and decide how consistently you want to play with the character choices they’ve already made.

-Still, the multiplayer element is a proper, capital-I Innovation, and means that Man of Medan will offer a co-op experience genuinely unlike anything else on the market.
+Still, the multiplayer element is a proper, capital-I Innovation, and means that Man of Medan offers a co-op experience genuinely unlike anything else on the market - and one that masks most of the other flaws.
 Until Dawn was always best experienced with a friend there to shout at your bad decisions, and now you get to shout at each other instead.
 That’s progress.